fsjavier/loketable/README.md

 - Each message has the profile picture of the user, the profile name, the message content and the date and time.

-- If a conversation is about a product that is now unavailable, a modal is displayed.
+- If a conversation is about a product that is not unavailable, a modal is displayed.
 This modal is can be closed and the conversation can be continued.

 <details><summary>Conversation messages</summary>
 <img src="documentation/readme_images/inbox/conversation_messages.png">